lucascervera/innbok-releases/innMoDeler/business id/innBoK___class___risk.md

+color:: red
 innbok-type:: [[class]]
 icon:: 🚨
-alias:: risk
+alias:: risk, risks

 - ## #info
-Risk is the possibility of loss, harm, or negative consequences resulting from an action, event, or decision.
+Risk is the potential for loss, harm, or negative consequences resulting from an action, decision, or event.
+It involves uncertainty and the possibility of undesirable outcomes.
 - ## #list
 {{embed [[innBoK/class/risk/list]]}}